TobiasGuy/Tic-Tac-Toe/plan.md

 ## Keep track of who's turn it is, X and O respectively
     # Have a variable that switches after each turn is taken

+## Update 'board' with new inputs and display
+    # Store X or O depending on player's turn
+    # Randomise on game start?
+Also display who's turn it currently is